sparkflows/sparkflows-docs/docs/user-guide/web-app/export-import-analytics-app.rst

    **Note:** We have chosen the second option.

 #.
 Click on the **Import** button.
-You can see the imported app in Analytics App page.
+You can see the imported app in Analytical App page.

    .. figure:: ../../_assets/web-app/export-import/app-import.png
       :alt: web-app